 - The offence is not subject to a fixed or minimum penalty, such as a minimum suspension period.

-- Victoria Police must offer a Diversion Notice – this Notice is a piece of paper confirming that Victoria Police deem the offender suitable for Diversion and suggesting the conditions which the Court should consider implementing as part of the offender’s Diversion Plan.
+- Victoria Police must offer a Diversion Notice, a document confirming that Victoria Police deem the offender suitable for Diversion and suggesting the conditions for the offender’s Diversion plan.

 Negotiations With Police for a Diversion Notice

-During negotiations, it is important the Police are informed of an offender’s personal circumstances and the reasons why Diversion is requested.
+During negotiations, it is important the police are informed of an offender’s personal circumstances and the reasons Diversion is requested.
 Relevant considerations may include employment and employment opportunities, travel requirements, community work performed by the offender and contextual factors about the offence.

 Victoria Police may refuse to offer a Diversion Notice for the following reasons: